Recursive Flora

 Lo-fi prototypes tested for ease of navigation and overall 'joy factor'

 Why?
-4/5 users tested preferred this layout because it felt more lively and organic - like a garden of diverse flowers - while other lo-fi options felt boxed into grids.
+Users tested preferred this layout because it felt more lively and organic — like a garden of diverse flowers — while other lo-fi options felt boxed into grids.
 Functionally, it also made it easier to see how many metaphors belonged to each category.

 Why?
-5/5 users preferred this layout for its clear link between metaphor text and visual form.
-Other lo-fi options felt too disconnected or required excessive scrolling to view everything.
+My design mentor preferred this layout for its clear link between metaphor text and visual form.
+Other drafts felt too disconnected or required excessive scrolling to view everything.

 Although I planned to implement this design in code, creating and prototyping the design in Figma first allowed me to clearly envision, and later communicate, how it should look to Claude Code and ChatGPT, the AI coding platforms I chose.